19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 When a red flag goes up, it’s always worth giving an order a closer look.
 But think twice before blocking a suspicious user.
 It can be your future heavy buyer, or a friend of your friend, who looks just a little bit shady.

-For example, eBay has rather strict fraud management rules at hand.
+For example, eBay has rather strict fraud management rules in place.
 So strict that they regularly brush away even legitimate transactions and get negative feedback from innocent customers.
-That’s good for combatting eCommerce fraud, but can be disastrous for customer relations.
+That’s good for combating eCommerce fraud, but it can be disastrous for customer relations.

 Try to find an excuse to speak with the cardholder — you can request the details of the order or ask him a couple of questions.
 Shoppers using stolen credit cards rarely provide a real phone number, so you will hardly get through to them.

-16. Double Check if IP Address and Credit Card Address Match
+16. Double-check if the IP Address and the Credit Card Address Match

 Yes, sometimes shoppers make purchases while traveling.
 But usually, these are some small items.
-No right-minded person will travel miles away from his country to order a new refrigerator for his family.
+No right-minded person will travel miles away from their country to order a new refrigerator for their family.

 Let’s see.
 You’ve got an order from Canada.
-Billing city is Toronto and shipping city is New York.
-Someone living in Canada is going to send a gift to his friend from New York.
-Everything looks fine but the IP address — 202.157.53.20.
+Billing city is Toronto, and shipping city is New York.
+Someone living in Canada is going to send a gift to his friend in New York.
+Everything looks fine, but the IP address is 202.157.53.20.

-The IP address belongs to Jupiter Telecommunications Co., Ltd. (Tokyo, Japan).
+The IP address belongs to JCOM Co., Ltd. (Tokyo, Japan).

 Doesn’t that seem strange to you?